Uzbekistan: Culture

+Media

+Mass media in Uzbekistan have undergone significant transformations since the country's independence in 1991.
+The government initially maintained strict control over all forms of media, with the state owning almost all print media and broadcasting outlets.
+However, since the early 2000s, there has been a gradual shift toward a more open media environment, although state influence remains strong.

+The government controls major television channels, radio stations, and print publications, while the internet, though growing, faces censorship.
+Despite these constraints, the rise of independent media outlets and online platforms has slowly contributed to a diversification of information sources in the country.
+Nevertheless, journalists continue to face harassment, and self-censorship remains a significant issue in Uzbekistan's media landscape.

 Music

 Central Asian classical music is called Shashmaqam, which arose in Bukhara in the late 16th century when that city was a regional capital.
 Shashmaqam is closely related to Azerbaijani Mugam and Uyghur muqam.
-The name, which translates as six maqams refers to the structure of the music, which contains six sections in six different Musical modes, similar to classical Persian traditional music.
+The name, which translates as six maqams, refers to the structure of the music, which contains six sections in six different Musical modes, similar to classical Persian traditional music.
 Interludes of spoken Sufi poetry interrupt the music, typically beginning at a lower register and gradually ascending to a climax before calming back down to the beginning tone.